Medical questions & health advice by licensed doctors

-"Do I have a tapeworm?
+"Do I have a tapeworm?"

 I eat like six or seven times a day but still feel hungry.
 Is something wrong with my metabolism?
 Could I have a tapeworm?
 Why am I hungry all the time?!?

 ' It is very unlikely that you have a tapeworm.
 Tapeworms are very uncommon in the United States, and they also do not typically cause significant symptoms, such as hunger, in healthy adults even when they are present.
 There are some medical problems that can lead to a feeling of excessive hunger.
 Therefore, if the symptoms continue, I would recommend that you at least get a basic check up from your primary care doctor.
 Some of the most common problems that can lead to excessive hunger include an overactive thyroid gland (hyperthyroidism) and diabetes.
 When you go to see your doctor, make sure to tell them if you have other important symptoms, such as weight loss, blurry vision, excessive urination, heart palpitations, excessive sweating, or changes in your skin or hair.
 These symptoms will help your doctor decide whether or not there is a problem and whether additional testing is needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.